publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptB/m__us_usc_t42_s1320c–3.md

 [Pub.
 L. 99–272, title IX, § 9401(d)][/us/pl/99/272/s9401/d], Apr.
 7, 1986, [100 Stat.
 200][/us/stat/100/200], provided that:

 > “The amendments made by subsection (a) \[amending this section\] shall apply to items and services furnished on or after January 1, 1987.
-The Secretary of Health and Human Services shall provide for such modification of contracts under part B of title XI of the Social Security Act \[this part\] that are in effect on that date as may be necessary to effect these amendments on a timely basis.”
+The Secretary of Health and Human Services shall provide for such modification of contracts under part B of title XI of the Social Security Act \[[42 U.S.C.
+1320c][/us/usc/t42/s1320c] et seq.\] that are in effect on that date as may be necessary to effect these amendments on a timely basis.”

 [Pub.
 L. 99–272, title IX, § 9403(c)][/us/pl/99/272/s9403/c], Apr.
 7, 1986, [100 Stat.
 200][/us/stat/100/200], provided that: